Empresa de China: Deliberations and abandonment

-The new governor of the Philippines, Gómez Pérez das Mariñas, was chosen by Sánchez's suggestion, but he received explicit orders to avoid military conflict with China.
+The new governor of the Philippines, Gómez Pérez Dasmariñas, was chosen by Sánchez's suggestion, but he received explicit orders to avoid military conflict with China.
 On the opposite, he became entangled in diplomatic tension against Toyotomi, who seemed to demand vassalage from the Spanish Philippines for his invasion of Korea, and whom local spies attributed the idea to invade the Philippines in case of a negative answer.
-Although this twist never happened, during Juan Cobo's embassy Das Mariñas was advised to seek an alliance with China against Japan and not vice versa.
-When Das Mariñas was succeeded by his son Luis, the conquest of China was briefly revived in an indirect way.
+Although this twist never happened, during Juan Cobo's embassy Dasmariñas was advised to seek an alliance with China against Japan and not vice versa.
+When Dasmariñas was succeeded by his son Luis, the conquest of China was briefly revived in an indirect way.
 The priest Martín de la Ascensión proposed an equally complex plan to invade Japan, where native allies could be easily found too, and whose armies, once pledged to the Hispanic Monarchy, could be used in campaigns against China and other nearby lands.
 A considered local ally, aside from the usual Japanese Christians, was the lord later known as Tokugawa Ieyasu.
 The San Felipe incident and its consequences, however, buried the project.